2021/11/12

-In recent years, the Chinese Heritage Virtual Museum has strived to produce a series of catalogues, such as Mountains Ablaze-Exodus and Restoration, Preliminary Catalogue of Inkworks, Books, and Artefacts by Personages of the Republic of China 1949-1987; A Collection of Memorial Books, Part One and Part Two; Catalogue of Historic Documents, Writings, Certificates and Letters in the Wang Ch’ung-hui Collection; An Account of the T’ang En-p’u (唐恩溥) Collection: His Father’s Schoolworks, His Own Writings, Letters and Various Personal Items; and now coming up is the latest Voyage of Sinology from East to West: Preliminary Catalogue of Letters, Books and Artefacts of Western and Chinese Personages Across Three Hundred Years.
+In recent years, the Chinese Heritage Virtual Museum has strived to produce a series of catalogues, such as Mountains Ablaze-Exodus and Restoration, Preliminary Catalogue of Inkworks, Books, and Artefacts by Personages of the Republic of China 1949-1987; A Collection of Memorial Books, Part One and Part Two; Catalogue of Historic Documents, Writings, Certificates and Letters in the Wang Ch’ung-hui Collection; An Account of the T’ang En-p’u (唐恩溥) Collection: His Father’s Schoolworks, His Own Writings, Letters and Various Personal Items; and now the latest offering of Voyage of Sinology from East to West: Catalogue of Letters, Books and Artefacts of Western and Chinese Personages Across Three Centuries.

 Curatorial and Editorial Department